yangangchen/Sample_Python_Scripts/README.md

 5. Examples of data analysis using pandas library

+6. My implementation of deep neural networks

-6. Examples of machine learning using sklearn library
+7. Examples of machine learning using sklearn library

-7. Examples of machine learning (neural network) using tensorflow library
+8. Examples of machine learning (neural network) using tensorflow library